H Index of Web of Science 7

 H Index Google 7

-I received a Ph.D. in Ecophysiology from the University of Lisbon in 2007 and I am currently working in the Plant Soil Ecology group of cE3c.
-My research focuses on symbioses with a focus on mycorrhizal symbioses, carbon (C) and nitrogen (N) nutrition and cost-benefit analysis.
+I received a Ph.D. in Ecophysiology from the University of Lisbon in 2007 and I am currently working in the Plant Soil Ecology research group of CE3C.
+My research focuses on symbiosis, with a focus on mycorrhizal associations, their regulation, cost-benefit balances and phylosophical implications, and N and C metabolisms.

 Munzi, S., Cruz, C. & Corrêa, A. (2019) When the exception becomes the rule: an integrative approach to symbiosis.Science of the Total Environment, 672, 855-861.
 DOI:10.1016/j.scitotenv.2019.04.038 (IF2019 6,551; Q1 Environmental Sciences)